 7. Green Cleaning Products are All Safe

 A green label doesn’t mean a product is safer than others.
 The words “natural,” “plant-based,” “non-toxic,” “free of,” and “eco-friendly” are examples of greenwashing.
 These terms are frequently used to give a product a healthy appearance.
-For instance, a product labeled “natural” or “plant-based” doesn’t mean it’s safe and may still contain dangerous ingredients.
-Furthermore, just because a product is labeled as “eco-friendly” by using less plastic in its packaging does not necessarily mean it is not potentially toxic.
+For instance, a “natural” or “plant-based” product doesn’t mean it’s safe and may still contain dangerous ingredients.
+Furthermore, just because a product is labeled as “eco-friendly” using less plastic in its packaging does not necessarily mean it is not potentially toxic.
 For example, a cleaner can be designated green if it uses less water than other cleaners.
 Always read labels before using cleaning solutions.

 8. Mouthwash Cleans Washing Machines